XTheocharis/narproxy/README.md

 ## Compatibility

-narproxy is designed for and tested on the following systems:
+narproxy is designed for the following systems:

 *   OPNsense 2.4.1
 *   pfSense 2.7.2